• Skip to primary navigation

 Hotels near Budapest Christmas Market

 I suggest staying anywhere in the 5th district as this is the most central neighbourhood.
-The 7th district is also well-located although this is the nightlife district so might not appeal to everyone.
-Buda is on the other side of the Danube and is quieter and generally more residential.
+The 7th district is also well-located, although this is the nightlife district, so it might not appeal to everyone.
+Buda is quieter and generally more residential on the other side of the Danube.

 The Aria Hotel is one of the most exceptional in the 5th district and is located near both Vorosmarty Square and St Stephen’s Basilica.